SyncfusionExamples/rtl-date-range-picker-flutter/README.md

 # Flutter Date Range Pikcer RTL support

-This repository contains a sample that demonstrates how to enable right-to-left (RTL) layout in the Syncfusion Date Range Picker package.
+This repository contains a sample that demonstrates how to enable right-to-left (RTL) layout in the Syncfusion® Date Range Picker package.

 ## Syncfusion® controls: